spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202304.0/security-release-notes-202304.0.md

 ## Self Cross-Site Scripting (XSS) in CMS

-Administrators can place a malicious payload in Placeholders, which can be executed in the editing and the view site, resulting in a XSS vulnerability.
+Administrators can place a malicious payload in Placeholders, which can be executed while trying to save, preview, or view the new page, resulting in an XSS vulnerability.

 ### Affected modules